Bowe Bergdahl receives dishonorable discharge, avoids jail time

 "He had a mom," he added.

-Bergdahl tearfully apologized this week to the service members who searched for him after he deserted.
+Bergdahl tearfully apologized this week to the service members who searched for him.

 "My words can't take away what people have been through," he said.
 "I am admitting I made a horrible mistake."